vubiostat/accre_tutorial/README.md

 ```

 It requests a single cpu 250 times independently, and doesn't ask for
-any special parallel or systolic needs.
+any special parallel needs, i.e. each job is a single independent node
+with one task and one cpu.
 Jobs will get queued faster
 and turn around will generally be quicker, and depending on fair
-share weighting should take few resources from the pool.
+share weighting should take fewer resources from the group pool than a parallel
+request.

 ## Goals